 On January 25, 2018, the CNT Management Group hosted Let’s Talk Tourism YQR and brought together 84 leaders of the tourism industry to reconnect and participate in a priority exercise for tourism in Regina.
 It provided an excellent sounding board for the existing work being accomplished by Tourism Regina and opened doors to new potential.

-Following the event, 89% of the respondents indicated they want to get involved and are willing to invest in the future of our tourism development, a great step to help pave the way, carry on the conversation and stimulate innovation and collaboration in and for the tourism industry.
+Following the event, 89 per cent of the respondents indicated they want to get involved and are willing to invest in the future of our tourism development, a great step to help pave the way, carry on the conversation and stimulate innovation and collaboration in and for the tourism industry.

 The first recommendation was to build a unified tourism voice, a priority Tourism Regina has completely endorsed and was already in the process of implementing an internal strategy with the City of Regina and the Regina Hotel Association.